-Bykerk, L, Quin, P & Liu, D 2019, 'A Method for Selecting the Next Best Angle-of-Approach for Touch-Based Identification of Beam Members in Truss Structures', IEEE Sensors Journal, pp. 1-1.View/Download from: Publisher's site
+Bykerk, L, Quin, P & Liu, D 2019, 'A Method for Selecting the Next Best Angle-of-Approach for Touch-Based Identification of Beam Members in Truss Structures', IEEE Sensors Journal, vol. 19, no. 10, pp. 3939-3949.View/Download from: UTS OPUS or Publisher's site

 Rahman, S, Quin, P, Walsh, T, Vidal-Calleja, T, McPhee, MJ, Toohey, E & Alempijevic, A 2018, 'Preliminary estimation of fat depth in the lamb short loin using a hyperspectral camera', Animal Production Science, vol. 58, no. 8, pp. 1488-1496.View/Download from: UTS OPUS or Publisher's site